-This study sought analyzes the NSLP by using a mixed-methods approach to data collection.
-This research seeks to foster a greater understanding about what students consume within the NSLP and why.
+This study analyzes the NSLP by using a mixed-methods approach to data collection.
+This research aims to foster a greater understanding about what students consume within the NSLP and why.
 The process for data collection was as followed.
-First, the quantitative data were collected in an Oklahoma, title I, middle school.
-This data were collected and analyzed to determine what students, who are enrolled in the NSLP, were selecting and consuming in the cafeteria.
-The qualitative interviews took place after the quantitative data were collected and analyzed to allow for questions and a priori codes to be formulated around the quantitative findings.
+First, the quantitative data was collected in an Oklahoma, Title I, middle school.
+This data was collected and analyzed to determine what students, who are enrolled in the NSLP, were selecting and consuming in the cafeteria.
+The qualitative interviews took place after the quantitative data was collected and analyzed to allow for questions and a priori codes to be formulated around the quantitative findings.
 This rationale allowed researchers to use the qualitative interviews with students to better understand the quantitative data that had already been collected.
 This mixed-methods approach allowed for a comprehensive understanding of selection and consumption patterns of middle school students enrolled in the NSLP.
-The qualitative study focused on interviews with students (n = 20) enrolled in the NSLP and identified as middle school students (grades 6–8).
-This quantitative study investigates the nutritional content of food consumed by participants in the NSLP by collecting data from a random sample of sixth-grade students’ school lunches (n = 141) in an urban Title I middle school.
+The qualitative study focused on interviews with students (n = 20) enrolled in the NSLP and who identified as middle school students (grades 6–8).
+The quantitative study investigated the nutritional content of food consumed by participants in the NSLP by collecting data from a random sample of sixth-grade students’ school lunches (n = 141) in an urban, Title I middle school.

-Table 5.1
+Table 5